Last update 20.12.17DORNIER DO 24 IN AUSTRALIA

 First were A49-3 and A49-5, which were ferried together from Rathmines, touching down on the calm waters of Lake Boga on 2 September 1942 after 4hrs 20 mins flying time.
 Maintenance proved difficult just like at Rathmines and it was nine months before they were both test flown in June 1943.
 The pair were then ferried to Townsville to join No.41 Squadron.
 Only weeks later 41 Squadron CO grounded A49-3 and -5, stating that their persistent electrical faults made them a fire risk.
 They were ferried back to Lake Boga.

-No.41 Squadron, a flying boat transport unit based at Townsville Qld was the main operator of the Australian Dorniers, all five RAAF machines being allocated for periods.
-The Dorniers were allocated to the squadron in August 1942 to supplement their RAAF Short Empire flying boats carrying troops and supplies from Townsville to Port Moresby for the New Guinea front.
+RAAF No.41 Squadron, a flying boat transport unit based at Townsville Qld was the main operator of the Australian Dorniers, all five RAAF machines being allocated at varying times.
+The Dorniers were first allocated to the squadron in August 1942 to supplement their RAAF Short Empire flying boats carrying troops and supplies from Townsville to Port Moresby for the New Guinea front.
 But the delays involved in getting the battle-worn Dorniers serviceable resulted in 41 Sqn not actually receiving its first Dorniers until February 1943.
 They carrying military personnel, ammunition and cargo between Townville and New Guinea, mostly Port Moresby but also Kiriwina, Goonenough Island and Milne Bay.
 A 41 Sqn Detachment was based on Darwin harbour.

 41 Sqn's Dorniers had a poor serviceability record as revealed in their individual histories below.